korpling/pepperModules-TEIModules/README.md

 ### Properties

-Because TEI is a very complex format the behaviour of the TEIImporter depends to a great extent on the properties that the user can use to customize the behaviour of the TEIImporter.
+Because TEI is a very complex format the behaviour of the TEIImporter depends to a great extent on the properties that you can use to customize the behaviour of the TEIImporter.
 The following table contains an overview of all usable properties to customize the behaviour of the TEIImporter.
 The following section contains a close description to each